 Before Tuesday, Warren’s team was pushing the idea that their boss would barrel through to a contested convention.
 On Sunday, Warren campaign manager Roger Lau openly predicted that “no candidate will likely have a path to the majority of delegates needed to win an outright claim to the Democratic nomination.”

 “Milwaukee is the final play,” he continued, referring to the site of July’s Democratic National Convention.
 It was there, Lau said, that Warren would “ultimately prevail.”

-So Super Tuesday has shortened Warren’s timeframe.
-Instead of strategizing about Milwaukee, she now has to figure out how she can leverage her remaining influence right now.
+So Super Tuesday has shortened Warren’s time frame.
+Instead of strategizing about Milwaukee, she has to figure out how she can leverage her remaining influence right now.

-On Wednesday morning, former New York Mayor Mike Bloomberg provided one example.
-Like former South Bend, Ind.
-Mayor Pete Buttigieg and Minnesota Sen. Amy Klobuchar before him, Bloomberg dropped out and endorsed Biden, arguing (like the others) that “defeating Donald Trump starts with uniting behind the candidate with the best shot to do it.”
+On Wednesday morning, former New York Mayor Michael Bloomberg provided one example.
+Like former South Bend, Ind., Mayor Pete Buttigieg and Minnesota Sen. Amy Klobuchar before him, Bloomberg dropped out and endorsed Biden, arguing (like the others) that “defeating Donald Trump starts with uniting behind the candidate with the best shot to do it.”

 But Warren is a progressive, not a moderate, and she has repeatedly signaled that she doesn’t believe Biden is the “best” candidate to beat Trump.